beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - `local_manager_interval` -- the time interval between subsequent invocations of the local manager;
 - `data_collector_interval` -- the time interval between subsequent invocations of the data collector;
+- `data_collector_data_length` -- the number of the latest data values stored locally by the data collector and passed to the underload / overload detection and VM placement algorithms;
 - `compute_user` -- the user name for connecting to the compute hosts to switch them into the sleep mode;
 - `compute_password` -- the password of the user account used for connecting to the compute hosts to